-Rent vs. buy is literally one of the oldest debates in the world of personal finance 🙄
+The rent vs. buy debate is literally one of the oldest in the world of personal finance 🙄

 It’s almost as hotly contested as what type of financial institution you should use for your banking needs.